adminbandit1/569092/Privacy-policy.md

+This project does not collect your personal data.

 The extension sends the image you select during a search to the requested third-party service.

 The following third-party services are supported: